U.S. Relations With Canada

 More information about Canada is available on the Canada Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States and Canada share the longest international border in the world and their bilateral relationship is one of the closest and most extensive in the world.
-It is reflected in the high volume of bilateral trade—more than $1.8 billion a day in goods and services—and in people-to-people contact.
-About 380,000 people cross between the countries every day by all modes of transport.
-In fields ranging from security and law enforcement to environmental protection to free trade, the two countries work closely together on multiple levels, from federal to local.
+The United States and Canada share the longest international border on the planet and our bilateral relationship is one of the closest and most extensive in the world.
+It is reflected in the high volume of bilateral trade—more than $1.7 billion a day in goods and services—and in people-to-people contact--about 400,000 people cross between the countries every day.
+In fields ranging from border security and law enforcement to environmental protection to free trade, the two countries work closely together on multiple levels, from local/provincial to federal.

-The Beyond the Border initiative outlines a cooperative vision for perimeter security and economic competitiveness.
-The United States and Canada work in partnerships within, at, and away from our borders to achieve enhanced security and accelerate the legitimate flow of people, goods, and services between our two countries.
-This effort includes collaboration under four pillars: addressing threats early; facilitating lawful trade and travel; law enforcement collaboration; and resilience and cybersecurity.
+The United States and Canada work in partnerships within, at, and away from our borders to enhance security and accelerate the legitimate flow of people, goods, and services between our two countries.
+These efforts include collaboration under four pillars: addressing threats early; facilitating lawful trade and travel; law enforcement collaboration; and resilience and cybersecurity.
 Extensive law enforcement ties include collaboration in risk assessment/analysis, incident management, and coordinated messaging.
 Successful joint law enforcement programs with Canada include the Border Enforcement Security Taskforces (BEST), the integrated border enforcement teams (IBETS), and the Shiprider Integrated Cross Border Maritime Law Enforcement program.
 In addition, the Cross Border Crime Forum (CBCF), co-chaired by the Department of Homeland Security (DHS), Department of Justice (DOJ), and their Canadian counterparts, meets to address issues pertaining to the intersection of cross-border law enforcement and prosecution.
 Recent efforts also include work to improve cross-border law enforcement radio interoperability and efforts to map domain awareness technological capabilities along the U.S.-Canada border.

 U.S. Assistance to Canada